abs-tudelft/tydi/book/src/specification/physical.md

 > | Source is easier to implement   | Source is harder to implement  |
 > | Sink can make fewer assumptions | Sink can make more assumptions |
 > | Sink is harder to implement     | Sink is easier to implement    |
 >
+> C is usually specified as a period-separated list, like a version number
+> or paragraph/secion number, because like those things, it is orderable.
+>
 > The complexity number carries the following intuitive significance.
 >